Guests at Winter Residency 2025 / 2026

 01.12 - 04.01

 Sanna Blennow (b.
-1988, Sweden) is a choreographer, performer and educator based in Copenhagen, always curious about challenging formats and intersecting artistic processes.
-Blennow’s practice explores time, memories and the space between, and situates itself in the grey area between black box and white cube, between fixed choreography and improvisation, a sanctuary and a rupture.
-In these liminal spaces, the body enters an undefined zone, where anything can happen within a given time frame, where the monsters emerge, and intuition leads.
+1988, Sweden) is a choreographer, performer, and educator, based in Copenhagen, always curious to challenge formats and crossbreed artistic processes.
+Blennow’s practice investigates time, memory and the in-between, positioning her practice in the grey zone between the black box and the white cube, set choreography & improvisation, a sanctuary and a rupture.
+In these liminal spaces, the body enters an undefined zone, where anything can happen for a set time, where the monsters come out, and intuition guides.

-On Velferden She will continue her studio work with The Dying Swan Song — a new performance (scheduled to premiere in 2027) about grief, loss, and transformation.
-Inspired by the myth of the Swan Song and the ballet Swan Lake , she explores the grieving body and the echoes of ancestors, surrendering to the shadow side and opening up to the repulsive, while reflecting on how endings can carry the seeds of something new.
+At Velferden she will continue her studio research for The Dying Swan Song—a new performance (planned to premiere in 2027) of grief, loss, and transformation.
+Inspired by the myth of the Swan Song and the ballet Swan Lake, she explores the sad body and ancestral echoes, surrendering to the shadow side and unzipping the abject, while reflecting on how endings may hold the seed of something new.

 Silvia Amancei and Bogdan Armanu